redox-os/book/src/ch05-03-compiling-program.md

 # Including a Program in a Redox Build

-Thanks to redox' cookbook, building programs is a snap.
-This example walks through setting up the hello world program that `cargo new` automatically generates to be included in a build of the operating system (from source).
+Redox's cookbook makes packaging a program to include in a build fairly straightforward.
+This example walks through adding the "hello world" program that `cargo new` automatically generates to a local build of the operating system.

-This process is largely the same for other rust programs and even non-rust programs.
+This process is largely the same for other rust crates and even non-rust programs.

 ## Step One: Setting up the recipe